Yara Flor: Fictional character biography

 Yara mets Hera, and tells Chiron to train her.
 Yara learns how to fight using a bola and befriends a Pegasus and calls him Jerry.
 Eros tells her that Hera is training Yara to be her champion, and Eros wants Yara to drink the elixir of immortality so she can be with him forever.
 Yara convinces Eros to let her come back to the mortal realm to meet a man whom she had feelings for name Joao, and Yara meets a Brazilian Amazon name Potira who explains that Yara's mother was a Greek Amazon who fell in love with a man and gave birth to her.
 An Amazon tribe in Brazil took Yara's family in, until Ares killed her mother.
 Cassie Sandsmark and Artemis of Bana-Mighdall eventually find Yara, and tells Yara that if she sides with Hera, it will cause the destruction of the Amazons.

 Hera asks Yara to drink the ambrosia which will render her immortal.
 She declines and fights her way out of Olympus.
 During the chaos, Jerry is hurt by Pegasus, and Yara comes back to Mount Olympus to take revenge, but Hera defeats her and sends her to Hephaestus.

 In Dark Crisis #1, Jonathan Samuel Kent tries to convince Yara to join his new Justice League team after Pariah killed all the current Justice League members.
 Yara rebukes Jonathan's offer and leaves him.
 However she returns after Deathstroke attacks the Titans Tower in issue #3, and learns from Alan Scott and Swamp Thing that Pariah is corrupting The Great Darkness.
 She participates in the final battle with Dick Grayson's group where she distracts Pariah long enough for Jace Fox and Mister Terrific to defeat Pariah.
 At the end of the event, Yara helps clean up the Hall of Justice with the rest of the heroes.

 Powers and abilities

-As an Amazon-Guarani demigoddess, Yara inherits abilities the average Amazon does not.
+As an Amazon-Tupi demigoddess, Yara inherits abilities the average Amazon does not.
 Yara has superhuman strength, speed, reflexes, durability, agility and senses.
 Yara also has the ability of hydrokinesis, which she discovers after she gets her golden bolas.
 Yara also rides a white winged horse from Olympus named Jerry.

-Critical Reception
+Critical reception

 The character was received positively by both fans and critics, with critics naming Yara Flor the standout from Future State.
 Samantha Nelson from Polygon wrote "DC’s clearly betting big on Yara, but her debut shows tremendous promise.
 It’s a glimpse at a new version of Wonder Woman that’s grounded in modern fantasy as much as superhero comics, providing ammo for a huge number of thrilling new stories."